wazo-platform/wazo-doc/source/contact_center/supervision/supervision.rst

  * Qos:  maximum wait time for a call, in seconds.
  * Window: period of time used for accumulating statistics, in seconds.

-The data used to compute statistics on the XiVO server is only kept for a maximum of 3 hours.
+The data used to compute statistics on the Wazo server is only kept for a maximum of 3 hours.
 The window period cannot be configured to go beyond this limit.

 .. figure:: images/queue_list_fetch_param.png